vutranquangminh/comp1786-mobile-application-design-and-development-logbook/README.md

-# 📱 COMP1786 Coursework CW2 – Android App Logbook
+# 📱 COMP1786 Coursework – Android App Logbook

-This repository contains my coursework submission for **COMP1786 – Mobile Application Design and Development (Term 2, 2024–2025)** at the University of Greenwich.
+This repository contains my coursework submission for **COMP1786 – Mobile Application Design and Development** at the University of Greenwich.
 The submission includes **three Android applications**, each designed and developed in Android Studio using Java, XML layouts, and Android SDK components.

 > 🧾 Coursework contributes **20%** of the module grade and demonstrates core competencies in GUI design, event handling, resource management, and data persistence in Android development.